What caliper painting costs in Los Angeles

 A standard single-piston sliding caliper is smaller and simpler to paint than a 4-piston or 6-piston Brembo.
 Larger performance calipers have more surface area, more detail work around the pistons, and take longer to prep and paint.
 Vehicles with Brembo, AP Racing, or other multi-piston calipers will cost more than standard OEM calipers.

-Caliper condition and rust
+Caliper condition

 Number of coats